Pathinettam Padi

-Pathinettam Padi is a 2019 Indian Malayalam-language coming of age action drama film, written and directed by Shankar Ramakrishnan and produced by Shaji Nadesan under the banner of August Cinema.The film Stars Ashwin Gopinath, Akshay Radhakrishnan, Nakul Thampi, Chandunadh, Ahaana Krishna, Wafa Khatheeja Rahman and Aarsha Chandini Baiju in the lead and Arya, Prithviraj Sukumaran, Sandeep Pradeep, Mammootty and Unni Mukundan in an extended cameo roles.
+Pathinettam Padi is a 2019 Indian Malayalam-language coming of age action drama film, written and directed by Shankar Ramakrishnan and produced by Shaji Nadesan under the banner of August Cinema.The film stars Mammootty, Akshay Radhakrishnan, Ashwin Gopinath, Nakul Thampi, Chandunadh, Sandeep Pradeep, Ahaana Krishna, Wafa Khatheeja Rahman and Aarsha Chandini Baiju in the lead and Arya, Prithviraj Sukumaran and Unni Mukundan in extended cameo roles.

 The film was released in theaters on 5 July 2019.

 Plot

 Students of two schools in Trivandrum, Kerala, India that cater to different economic classes are in a tussle.
 While one set struggles for survival, the other is busy finding joy in drugs.
 The two groups keep finding reasons to mess with each other.
 It revolves around the two rebel leaders of the groups and their epic tale of romance, rivalry and friendship.
-Prof. John Abraham(Mammooty) guides these youngsters as they step from adolescence to adulthood.
+Prof. John Abraham (Mammooty) guides these youngsters as they step from adolescence to adulthood.